-Teaching Assistant: TBA TA Office Hours: TBA TA Office and phone: TBA
+Teaching Assistant: Jeffrey Vadala jvadala@ufl.edu TA Office Hours: TBA TA Office and phone: TBA

 COURSE DESCRIPTION: This course examines in detail the best known precolumbian civilization of Mesoamerica: the Aztecs.
 A major goal is to demystify the Aztecs-to look beyond the exaggerations and place their "exotic" customs and beliefs in their proper cultural and historical contexts.
 We want to appreciate their unique place in history while underscoring their essential humanity with relevant comparisons to our own and other societies.